 • More apps, more problems.
 Adding an extra interface only makes it harder to use for the average user.
 The sensor owners already have an account with the operators.
 They have figured out how to work with them and are happy (and if not, they switch operators).
 That is why the Team add in, what they call, a dAPI.
 Just like a dAPP, it’s an API application that is deployed at each node.

 Billions of sensors generate huge amounts of data.
 And any company using IoT sensor data has its own systems for processing it and is most likely not inclined to replace that system.
 This means that the Team cannot enforce a new data storage system on them.
-Even more important, it is not the goal of the platform to store all IoT sensor data for eternity.
+Even more importantly, it is not the goal of the platform to store all IoT sensor data for eternity.

 Built in the dAPI, there are connectors to integrate with the leading IoT and big data storage vendors, leaving the buyer the choice on where their data needs to be sent.
 Now there is a valid use-case for blockchain in the storage of the data.
 The immutability and timestamping capabilities are worth something.
-On the one hand DataBroker DAO allow batches of data sent to non blockchain repositories to be anchored on the Ethereum mainnet (using the Chainpoint spec10).
+On the one hand DataBroker DAO allows batches of data sent to non blockchain repositories to be anchored on the Ethereum mainnet (using the Chainpoint spec10).

 As an extra offering, there are connectors to put the data directly in a hosted and shared Multichain (1500tx/s11) and BigchainDB (going up to 1mio tx/s12) network.
 The current beta uses the Multichain connector exclusively to store the data.